 Sea stars along much of the North American Pacific coast are dying in great numbers from a mysterious wasting syndrome.
 As yet the cause of the syndrome is unidentified, and it’s not clear whether it’s a due to an environmental change, disease or something else.
 If you come across sea stars which appear to have symptoms of SWD, you can report them here.
 Photographs will help marine biologists determine at what stage of the disease they are in.

 American Academy of Underwater Sciences Sciences (AAUS) Scientific Diver

 AAUS Scientific Diver is offered by some research institutions and aquariums across the country.
 Acceptance criteria and training may widely depending on the institution.
-This is not a normal C Card that can be used in a dive shop, but is mainly for research purposes.
+Note: this is not a normal C Card that can be used for renting gear in a dive shop, but is mainly for research purposes.